Tucupita Marcano Player Props: Pirates vs. Reds

 Tucupita Marcano At The Plate

-- Marcano has a double, a triple and two walks while hitting .200.
+- Marcano has two doubles, a triple and two walks while hitting .308.

-- Marcano has gotten a hit in two of seven games this season, but has had no multi-hit games.
+- In three of eight games this year, Marcano has had at least one hit, including one game with multiple hits.

-- In seven games played this year, he has not hit a home run.
+- In eight games played this season, he has not gone deep.

-- Marcano has driven in a run in one game this season.
+- Marcano has driven in a run in one game this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.